 While simple in concept, Six Sigma’s financial results are anything but.
 In the first five years after it was implemented at GE, Six Sigma produced an estimated $12 billion in cost savings by creating a standard structure for identifying, studying and improving processes.

 Many of the same proven Six Sigma methodologies implemented two decades ago at GE can be applied today at ASCs to improve quality, implement standardization and create efficiency, resulting in fewer scheduling and billing errors and unnecessary labor costs.
-In turn, ASC revenue cycle management is more consistent, operations are more predictable and patients receive better customer service.
+In turn, Surgery Revenue cycle management is more consistent, operations are more predictable and patients receive better customer service.

 For nonclinical healthcare-related processes, Six Sigma methodology is best understood through two concepts: DMAIC and DMADV.
 Short for Define-Measure-Analyze-Improve-Control, the DMAIC tool is used to analyze and improve existing business processes, while DMADV (Define-Measure-Analyze-Design-Verify) is used to design new processes.